Pitts 21™ Braces

 The small size and rounded edges make Pitts 21™ braces easy to clean.
 A quick swish with water will free most food from your braces.

 The Pitts 21™ system allows for healthy tooth movement and complete control of the finished alignment.
-Once treatment is done, patients leave Four Corners Orthodontics & Dental with wide beautiful smiles and straight teeth.
+Once treatment is done, patients leave our Farmington orthodontist office with wide beautiful smiles and straight teeth.

 Life with Braces